Stay interviews can help your company retain its best employees in today’s dog-eat-dog talent acquisition market.

 Make employees feel heard

 From entry-level workers to seasoned veterans, employees want to feel that their voice matters to their company.
 It’s a major driver of on-the-job engagement.
-In a Forbes global study of more than 4,000 workers, highly engaged employees were over three times more likely to say they felt heard at work than highly disengaged employees.
+In a Forbes global study of over 4,000 workers, highly engaged employees were over three times more likely to say they felt heard at work than highly disengaged employees.
 Stay interviews give workers an active channel to exercise their voice.

 Related: How to Measure Employee Satisfaction